kironroy/kironroyMVC/README.md

 # kironroyMVC

-Kiron Roy's portfolio created with the MVC architectural pattern | .NET Core 3.1
+Kiron Roy's portfolio created with the MVC architectural pattern | .NET Framework 4.6.1

+The site is hosted on: [azure](https://kironroy.azurewebsites.net/)